Opera by Thomas Adès

 Part of what has drawn me specifically to contemporary opera is in how much interpretive freedom singers can have with musical notation that implements Sprechstimme and ghost notes.
 In terms of music as communication, it is a very effective expressive device within vocal music.
 In more standard coloratura soprano repertoire, exclamations of emotion are often represented as vocalises on "ah" (indeed, it is probably a third of what we sing!).
 These vocal lines are aesthetically beautiful, but historically exist more as an opportunity for the singer to display technical virtuosity.
 Sacrificing beauty of tone - most especially in bel canto repertoire - even on the shortest "ah!", for the sake of giving a character more emotional depth and nuance, is viewed as a sacrilege of performance style.
 Unsurprisingly then, having permission in this case to alternate operatic singing with musical speech was a hugely satisfying creative exercise.

 Countless social figures in the years since Margaret Campbell have experienced similar downfalls under such a degree of public attention.
 While I would not categorize her as a victim of circumstance, considering the extent to which society idolizes wealth and status, the people around her contributed as much towards her undoing as she did through her lifestyle and character.
-Whatever an audience's feelings are towards Margaret Campbell, not to mention the opera that narrates part of her history, Powder Her Face very clearly foreshadowed celebrity as we know it today.
+Whatever an audience's feelings are towards Margaret Campbell or the opera that narrates part of her history, Powder Her Face very clearly foreshadowed celebrity as we know it today.

 Director: Dorotty Szalma